My Roommate Has Covid. Now What?

 Monitor your own health

 Students should keep an eye on their own symptoms.
-According to the Centers for Disease Control and Prevention (CDC), these symptoms can include fever, cough, shortness of breath, fatigue, and new loss of taste and smell.
+According to the CDC, these symptoms can include fever, cough, shortness of breath, fatigue, and new loss of taste and smell.

 Lay off the Lysol